CrunchyData/doc-content-guide/content/05-web-elements/_index.md

 Alt text is a way to label images, and it's especially important for people who can’t see the images on our website.
 Alt text should describe the image in a brief sentence or two.

-For more on how and why we use alt text, read the [Accessibility](./11-writing-for-accessibility.md) section.
+For more on how and why we use alt text, read the [Accessibility](../11-writing-for-accessibility/) section.

 ### Headings and subheadings

-***Making content "shareable" also goes under here? (e.g. anchor links for headers?)

 Headings and subheadings organize content for readers and make it scannable, like a newspaper.
 Be generous and descriptive.